benwainwright/reithd/README.md

 ### Shell

-All shells that are configured to use reithd will automatically have their environment reconfigured with the correct proxy environment variables.
+All shells that are configured to use reithd will automatically have their environment reconfigured with the correct proxy environment variables _immediately and transparently_.
 In order to configure your shell, you will need to insert the following line somewhere in your `~/.zshrc` or `~/.bashrc file`:

 ```bash
 eval "$(reithd shell)"